JJBR13/Justin-Brown-milestone-project-one/README.md

 > Being a holiday bound client, I want to be able to show my family one mobile device.
 > Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

+### Home

+- The home page located three important elements:

+1. Style of vans offered and links to further information.
+This was important to achieve the user story:
+> Being a holiday bound client, I want to see a variety and style of campervans available to hire.

+2. Reviews of past clients "What Our VanLifers Say".
+This was important to achieve the user story:
+> Having limited holiday options, I want to see previous customer comments as a trustworthy company.

+3. The "Feel The Wanderlust Gallery".
+This was important to achieve the user story:
+>  As a travel broker, I want an up-to-date gallery of images of the van and locations traveled to create insight and hype for the customer.
+> Having limited holiday options, I want a taste of whether this is a holiday I want to go on.

+### View Vans

+- Provided description of the vans that can be hired, further directing the user to the contact page to be able to book desired van and dates.
+This was important for the user story:

+> Being a holiday bound client, I want to see a variety and style of campervans available to hire.

+### Contact Page

+- This page housed the contact form which enables the user to be able to enquire about van availability, dates, and general questions.
+It also contained a checkbox to accept the cancelation policy.
+The purpose of this form was to address user stories:

+> Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.
+> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

 ### Footer

-- The footer was located on all main pages (index.html, view-vans.html and contact.html), this allow consitancy for the user.
+- The footer was located on all main pages (index.html, view-vans.html, and contact.html), this allows consistency for the user.

-- Further the footer located social links, using font-awesome icons.
-Showing the entirity and scale of the bussiness, review from past clients and posts of thier adventure they undertook.
-This was important to aid user stories:
+- The footer also houses the social links, using font-awesome icons.
+Showing the entirety and scale of the business, reviews from past clients, and posts of the adventure they undertook, this was important to aid user stories:

 > Having limited holiday options, I want to see previous customer comments as a trustworthy company.
 > Having limited holiday options, I want a taste of whether this is a holiday I want to go on.